tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 run query q3a("2024-01-01", "2024-12-31", "Scott")
 ```

+### SELECT INTO A Table Style -- Group By On A Path Table

-**SQL Interpretation**:If you're familiar with SQL, treat the matched path as a table -- table(a, e, b, e2, c) or unfold their attributes into table(a.attr1, a.attr2..., e.attr1, e.attr2...,b.attr1, b.attr2...).
+If you're familiar with SQL, treat the matched path as a table -- table(a, e, b, e2, c) or unfold their attributes into table(a.attr1, a.attr2..., e.attr1, e.attr2...,b.attr1, b.attr2...).
 You can group by and aggregate on its columns, just like in SQL.
 Use `SELECT expr1, expr2..` as usual, with the extension "SELECT a", "SELECT e", "SELECT b" etc. as selecting the graph element.

-### GroupBy on Path Table
 Copy [q3b.gsql](./script/q3b.gsql) to your container.

 ```sql